KimmoKAhola/The-IoT-Temperature-Observer/README.md

       <img src="https://kimmoprojectstorage.blob.core.windows.net/lnu-tutorial/telegram-bot-instructions.png" alt="telegram-bot-instructions">
 </p>

-### if you wish to implement the .net code
+### Tools needed to implement the .NET API

 If you want to implement the .net code in the repository I recommend using the Jetbrains Rider IDE or Visual Studio Community edition.
-VSCode can also be used but I would recommend a dedicated IDE.

 | IDE | Free? |
 | :---| :---|
 | [Rider](https://www.jetbrains.com/rider/) | Paid product or free educational license |
 | [Visual Studio Community edition](https://visualstudio.microsoft.com/vs/community/) | Yes |

+VSCode can also be used but I would recommend a dedicated IDE.
+Please follow [these instructions](https://code.visualstudio.com/docs/languages/csharp) to use .NET in VSCode.

 # Circuit Diagram